 Schedule an Appointment

-You can schedule a career counseling/coaching appointment through Handshake, Biosciences, our online appointment system: https://stanford.joinhandshake.com/login.
+You can schedule an in-person career counseling/coaching appointment through Handshake, Biosciences, our online appointment system: https://stanford.joinhandshake.com/login.

 Detailed directions to our office are available here.